hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/queries/2-create-query.md

 ---
 title: "useQuery hook"
-metaTitle: "Apollo useQuery React hook | ReScript React Apollo Tutorial"
+metaTitle: "Apollo useQuery React hook | ReScript React Apollo GraphQL Tutorial"
 metaDescription: "We will use the Apollo Client useQuery React hook from @apollo/client to make GraphQL queries"
 ---